Quebecers love their food, and there are a few local specialties that you shouldn't skip on any trip to Quebec City.

 - Le Grand March? gives visitors a unique opportunity to interact directly with over a hundred local food producers and processors.
 Here, you'll find local breads, cheeses, charcuteries, seafood, beer, wine and spirits as well as maple products sold by the producers themselves.

 - The Petit Champlain District, in Old Quebec, has a number of bistros, pastry shops, and sweet shops, all in a beautifully historic setting.

 - The Saint-Roch district recently underwent a trendy transformation complete with new restaurants and bars.
-Walk along rue Saint Joseph and choose between fine dining or a burger and beer at a brasserie.
+Walk along rue Saint Joseph and have your choice of fine dining or a burger and beer at a brasserie.

 - Limoilou is an up-and-coming area popular with hipsters.
 Explore the neighbourhood and try out some of the low-key bistros and ethnic restaurants, often tucked away and barely noticeable, but full of great things to eat.

-- The Island of Orleans (?le d'Orl?ans) is just a short drive across a bridge from Quebec City and home to dozens of farmers and food producers.
+- The Island of Orleans (?le d'Orl?ans) is just a short drive across a bridge from Quebec City, and is home to dozens of farmers and food producers.
 Stop in to enjoy fresh produce, wine, and meals with that home-cooked feel.